stackbit/jamstackthemes/content/theme/jekyll-atlantic.md

   - Jekyll
 cms:
   - No Cms
 css:
   - Tailwind
 archetype:
   - Blog
+description: >-
-description: Jekyll Atlantic is a beautiful Tailwind CSS theme.
+  Jekyll Atlantic is a beautiful Tailwind CSS theme.
 It shows best practices for using Tailwind with Jekyll.
+stale: false
 ---

 # Jekyll Atlantic - A Jekyll Tailwind Theme